Sky Harbor International Airport

 WHERE TO PARK?

 When entering downtown Phoenix, look for electronic message boards on the highway and streets to direct you to the best route to avoid traffic.
 Street, paid lots and garage parking is available around Chase Field and Copper Square.
 Chase Field Parking can range from $10 to $25 on a typical day, depending on the Diamondbacks opponent as well as the distance to Chase Field.
-Look east of the ballpark for the least inexpensive lots (between Washington and the railroad tracks).
+Parking Panda offers gameday parking reservations for Chase Field.
+Avoid driving around searching for the best parking lot - compare on your smartphone and reserve parking today.

 WHERE TO EAT?